-Francesca Menes is the Director of Policy and Advocacy for the Florida Immigrant Coalition (FLIC).
+Francesca Menes is the Director of Policy and Advocacy for the Florida Immigrant Coalition (FLIC) and Political Director for FLIC Votes.
 She was born and raised in Miami's Little Haiti community.
 She graduated Cum Laude from Florida International University, earning her BA in Political Science and Women's Studies, was a 2008 Ronald E. McNair Post-Baccalaureate Scholar and earned her Master's in Public Administration, with a certificate in Community Development.

 Since 2010, Francesca has worked at the Florida Immigrant Coalition, a statewide immigrant rights organization, creating a foundation for intersectional social justice movements focused on worker’s rights, racial justice, criminal justice and women’s rights.